 This illustrates the double-edged nature of leverage.
 It can help your business grow, but only to the extent that your business can cover its debts.

-When your business is more leveraged, future creditors are less inclined to lend to your business, and may only do so at higher interest rates.
+When your business is more leveraged, future creditors are less inclined to lend to your business, and may only do so at higher interest rates because you’re a bigger risk.
 Consequently, if you continually increase your borrowing without paying off existing debts, subsequent rounds of borrowing may become progressively more expensive.

-Since you’ve left home, graduated college and started paying rent, what has stayed constant over time?
+Since you’ve left home and started paying rent or a mortgage, what has stayed constant over time?

 Most will agree that it’s the pileup in bills.